apache/doris/docs/en/administrator-guide/http-actions/fe/table-schema-action.md

 ## Description

 Used to obtain the table structure information of the specified table.
-This interface is currently used in Spark-Doris-Connector.
-Spark obtains Doris table structure information.
+This interface is currently used in Spark/Flink Doris Connector.  obtains Doris table structure information.

 ## Path parameters